Things to do (near) Center Parcs Le Lac d'ailette in France

 Despite all the electric golf carts, there were no charging stations for electric cars when we visited in 2023.
 Thankfully, we always found places to charge up at supermarkets and in the towns we visited nearby.

-Center Parcs Le Lac d'ailette France things to do
+Things to do (near) Center Parcs Le Lac d'ailette in France

 The cottages themselves are fairly basic inside, but have a more modern look and feel compared to our previous Center Parcs experiences.
 Just like the outside, the interior was colorful and bright.
 We stayed in a two-story, 4-person cottage.
 The bedrooms were spacious, and the living room was perfectly fine for a family of four.
 Every cottage has either a porch by the water or a terrace.
 Ours backed onto a grassy area with trees: great for letting the kids play outside.